 wish - Unix, Linux Command

-wish - Simple windowing shell
+NAMEwish - Simple windowing shell

-wish ?fileName arg arg ...?
+SYNOPSISwish ?fileName arg arg ...?

 |-colormap new||Specifies that the window should have a new private colormap instead of using the default colormap for the screen.|

 |-display display||Display (and screen) on which to display window.|